 Paddy is a founder member of the practice and has twenty years experience as a licensing lawyer.
-He is praised for providing “a feasible idea of what you will achieve, rather than tell you what you want to hear” * and is celebrated by clients for being “astoundingly effective,” retaining his Number One ranking in the Chambers Directory.
+He is praised for providing "a feasible idea of what you will achieve, rather than tell you what you want to hear" is celebrated by clients for being "astoundingly effective," retaining his number 1 ranking in the Chambers Directory and the Legal 500.

 Paddy is a Solicitor-Advocate (Higher Courts all Proceedings) having attained his higher rights from the Solicitors Regulation Authority, allowing him to act as advocate representing clients in all criminal and civil courts in the UK.
 He has gained a notable reputation as a "tenacious advocate" in high profile betting, liquor and entertainment applications and reviews, where he has gained recent success in a number of contested hearings.